How to Automate Client Reporting as a Virtual Assistant (2026)

 Should I use ChatGPT or Claude for the AI narrative step?

 Both produce strong results for structured report summaries.
 Claude tends to produce more structured, analytical prose and handles longer data inputs cleanly, preferable for complex or data-heavy reports.
-ChatGPT integrates directly with Zapier via a native action step, making it marginally easier to configure in an automated workflow without API setup.
+Both platforms offer native modules for ChatGPT and Claude (Make’s “Create a Chat Completion” and “Create a Message” modules, used in the Step 3 build above, configure without any separate API setup), so the choice between models comes down to output quality for your report style rather than setup friction.
 The ChatGPT for VAs guide and the Claude AI guide for VAs both cover prompt structure for client-facing written outputs.

 How do I handle clients who use different project management tools?